eclipse-iceoryx/iceoryx/doc/website/concepts/how-optional-and-error-values-are-returned-in-iceoryx.md

 [`expected.hpp`](https://github.com/eclipse-iceoryx/iceoryx/blob/master/iceoryx_hoofs/include/iceoryx_hoofs/cxx/expected.hpp).

 Note that when we move an `expected`, the origin contains a moved `T` or `E`, depending on the content before the move.
-This mirrors the behavior of moving the content out of the `iox::cxx::expected` like with `auto foo = std::move(bar.value());` with `bar` being an `iox::cxx::expected`.
+This reflects the behavior of moving the content out of the `iox::cxx::expected` as in `auto foo = std::move(bar.value());` with `bar` being an `iox::cxx::expected`.
 Like all objects, `T` and `E` must therefore be in a well defined state after the move.